15 Signs You’re Living in a Bad Neighborhood

 11. Poor Road Conditions

-Neglected infrastructure, such as potholes and cracked sidewalks, indicates a lack of municipal care.
+Neglected infrastructure, such as potholes and cracked sidewalks, can also indicate a bad neighborhood.
 Well-maintained roads and sidewalks contribute to overall safety and mobility in a neighborhood.

 12. Limited Public Transportation